haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

   _Bioinformatics_ *31*, 3222-3224 (2015).

 <hr>
-### Analysis the Pol-III domain-domain interactions with DISVIS
+### Analysing the Pol-III domain-domain interactions with DISVIS

-Before modelling Pol-III based on the available cross-links we will first run DisVis on those for the various pairs of domains in order to both assess the information content of the cross-links and detect possible false positive.
-For the latter, please note that DisVis does not account for any conformational changes.
-As such a cross-link flagged as possible false positive might also simply reflect a conformational change in the structures.
+Before modelling Pol-III, we will first run DisVis using the cross-links for the various pairs of domains to both assess the information content of the cross-links and detect possible false positives.
+For the latter, please note that DisVis does not account for conformational changes.
+As such, a cross-link flagged as possible false positive might also simply reflect a conformational change occuring upon binding.

-We have at hand cross-links available for 8 pairs of domains (see the `disvis` directory from the downloaded data).
-As an illustration of running DisVis we will here setup the analysis for the Pol-III core (chain A) - C31 (chain F) pair.
+We have cross-links available for 8 pairs of domains (see the `disvis` directory from the downloaded data).
+As an illustration of running DisVis, we will here setup the analysis for the Pol-III core (chain A) - C31 (chain F) pair.

 To run DisVis, go to

 <a class="prompt prompt-info" href="https://bianca.science.uu.nl/disvis" target="_blank">https://bianca.science.uu.nl/disvis</a>

-On this page, you will find the most relevant information about the server as well as the links to the local and grid versions of the portal's submission page.
+On this page, you will find the most relevant information about the server, as well as the links to the local and grid versions of the portal's submission page.

 #### Step1: Register to the server